benhook1013/space-game/lib/game/space_game.md

 - Configure the parallax background, set up a fixed-resolution camera that follows the player, and register component spawners.
 - Spawn the player and register enemy or asteroid generators.
-- Provide small bullet, asteroid and enemy pools to limit allocations.
+- Provide small bullet, asteroid, enemy and mineral pickup pools to limit allocations.
 - Maintain `GameState` values (`menu`, `playing`, `paused`, `gameOver`) and toggle overlays.
 - Route joystick, button and keyboard input to the player component.